I designed this Aches & Pains Balm (which I sometimes call Muscle & Joint Rub) specifically for my dad, who has bursitis and arthritis.

 - 1/2 ounce beeswax

-- 20 drops of carrot seed essential oil (optional)
+- 20 drops of carrot seed essential oil (optional, for varicose veins, not pain relief)

-- 40 drops lavender essential oil (optional, but recommended)
+- 40 drops lavender essential oil (optional, for soothing scent)

 - several drops of Blue Chamomile Essential Oil (optional) (Where to buy)

-- 140 drops (about 1/2 bottle) of Tei Fu Essential Oil Blend (Where to buy)
+- 140 drops (about 1/2 bottle) of Tei Fu Essential Oil Blend (essential to the recipe) (Where to buy)

-Remove from heat and add carrot seed essential oil, lavender essential oil, blue chamomile essential oil and Tei Fu Essential Oil Blend.
-Pour into small jars or tins (I buy from Mountain Rose Herbs or Specialty Bottle) or a small jelly jar and cap immediately to ensure essential oils don’t evaporate out.
+Remove from heat and stir in the carrot seed essential oil, lavender essential oil, blue chamomile essential oil and Tei Fu Essential Oil Blend.

 Let cool and use wherever/whenever you have aches, pains, bruises, varicose veins, headache, muscle strain, etc.